TUCSON: Tucson 23 Mexican Food Festival

 And of course, there was plate after plate of delicious Mexican food, such as these tempting bites.

 A celebration of Mexican cuisine and culture, the Tucson 23 was a huge success.
 More than one person was overheard asking,"Will they do this every year?"
 I hope so!

-For more information on the 2017 festival, check my Write On Rubee calendar.
+For more information on next year’s festival, check my Write On Rubee calendar.

 I received a complimentary media invitation.